groupoid/henk.ex/README.md

 #### [normal](https://github.com/groupoid/henk/tree/main/lib/normal)

-This is a minimal practical prelude similar to Morte's base library of Gabriel Gonzalez.
+This is a minimal practical prelude similar to Morte's base library of Gabriella Gonzalez.
 It contains common inductive constructions encoded using plain Church (or Böhm-Berarducci if you wish) encoding, and two basic (co)monadic effect systems: IO (free monad, for finite I/O) and IOI (free comonad, for infinitary I/O, long-term processes).
 The generated code is being sewed with